 Many of us face overwhelming emotions as we are growing up.
 If your teenager needs additional support to manage feeling unsettled, to control anger or to keep up in school, consider our partial hospitalization program for adolescents.
 Designed for 13- to 17-year-olds who may need more than traditional therapy, our program allows your child to get behavioral health services during the day and return home at night.

 A partial hospitalization program can give your teenager more resources for dealing with mood disorders, anxiety, depression, substance abuse or other psychological conditions.
 Our programs can be an alternative to inpatient or residential services.
 Programs are available in Charlotte and Huntersville.
 Choose a location based on the care available and your child’s needs.

 Want to know more?

-If you are interested in enrolling your teenager in one of our programs, call us at 704-384-7001 to schedule an appointment.
+If you are interested in enrolling your teenager in our Charlotte program, call us at 704-384-7001 to schedule an appointment.
+For our Huntersville program, please call 704-384-1370.
 You also can get an appointment based on a referral from your child’s therapist, psychiatrist or primary care provider.